Whyzanet/WhyzaGC/README.md

 Finally I also have the MightyOhm pulse pin ( J6 pin 2 ) connected to pin 35 on the Pi 4 so that a bash script can look for a rising edge on GPIO 19.
 I use this to log occurrences of high CPS's for when I need to reconfirm the randomness of the universe.

-MightOhm with connections to Raspberry Pi pictured below.
+MightyOhm with connections to Raspberry Pi pictured below.
 Red is 5V supply, Orange is serial TX, Yellow is pulse, and brown is GND

 ![rpi-connections](https://user-images.githubusercontent.com/109115488/183542370-b1425d1e-df4b-43f3-ac72-6ed607074740.jpg)